 Many corporations are never fully ready for deep, advanced forms of organisational restructuring.
 That is why many of them are not successful.
 We do not live in an ideal world and there is gain without pain or mistakes.
 However, realising the elements that have to be fixed to make any restructuring successful may help managers prepare better.

 To make organisational restructuring processes successful, companies need clear vision (as part of the strategy), should seriously take care of the human aspect of the process (knowledge and motivation), have sufficient resources and a realistic and actionable template for its implementation.

 Actionable Steps For The Restructuring Process

 The scopes of the restructuring process can vary a lot.
 There are organisational restructuring efforts with short implementation times, and which are extended even for years.
 “One size fits all” approach can be a big mistake.
-The basic steps of the restructuring process are presented in Figure 3 below.

 Figure 4: Organisational restructuring as a process of constant improvements.
 Source: Adaptation of Management Cycle Concept[/caption] The following detailed, actionable steps serve as an application template for short-term restructuring projects

 1. Planning Phase

 Restructuring makes sense only if profitability and market position are improved.
 The business objectives should be ambitious, but realistic, time bound, specific and clearly measured.

 - Budget for restructuring